Start Your Claim Online Today

 Legal Expenses Insurance

 Some people have specific legal expenses insurance, or they have this kind of insurance as an add-on to other insurance policies.
-In some cases this kind of cover can be used to fund legal action but it is not always advisable to use insurance in this way, as medical negligence claims can be particularly lengthy and, therefore, costly, raising premiums to a very high level.
+In some cases this kind of cover can be used to fund legal action but it is not always advisable to use insurance in this way, as these types of claims can be particularly lengthy and, therefore, costly, raising premiums to a very high level.